benkozi/CECE/examples/README.md

 | `ex7` | ex1 + explicit stream `cadence` handling + `amio_worker_threads` | as ex1 |
 | `advanced`, `megan3` | Physics schemes (megan, sea_salt, bdsnp, megan3) with met inputs — not part of the automated example gate | see file headers |

-Data provenance: ex1/ex7 originally used EDGAR-HTAP v2015-03 sector files and ex2 used EMEP, neither publicly downloadable; sector data now comes from HTAPv3 (HTAP's successor, in the public bucket) and ex2 uses CEDS.
+Data provenance: ex1/ex7 use their **original** EDGAR-HTAP v2015-03 sector files, publicly fetched from the `noaa-ufs-srw-pds` bucket (`…/fix/fix_emis/HTAP/v2015-03/NO/`). ex2's original EMEP data is not publicly available; it uses CEDS instead.

 **Known gap — CAMS-TEMPO has no public download source yet**: ex1/ex7's v3.1 temporal weights are kept deliberately (no dataset substitution)